fouticus/nusfimbim/README.md

 # Non-Uniform Sampling of Fixed Margin Binary Matrices

+A cleaner version of this code can be found [here](https://github.com/fouticus/nsfbm)

 This is the accompanying code to the paper submitted to 2020 Foundations of Data Science Conference in Seattle Wa, Oct 18-20, 2020.

 ## Abstract